no cook meals for one person

 Healthy and easy to make.
 If you have frozen mango, you don’t even have to chop anything.
 Just defrost, pour everything into a bowl.
 Done!

-This salad is both colorful and tasty.
+This no cook meal salad is both colorful and tasty.
 The sweet fruit contrasts with the tangy cheese and the vinegar.

 I liked the strawberry salad so much I decided to make a variation with blueberries and add some mushrooms and walnuts too.

-Colorful, slightly spicy, and appealing even when the heat spoils your appetite.
+Colorful, slightly spicy, and appealing even when the heat (or a cold) reduces your appetite.

 No mayo needed to make this chicken recipe.
 Instead it has Greek yogurt and currants (or raisins or even dried cranberries if you prefer).